chahyeonje/PNU-Direct-Drive-Gripper/README.md

 ```bash
 odrivetool
 ```
-if the program is installed and the odrive is connected successfully, then you can see the messages.
+&nbsp; If the program is installed and the odrive is connected successfully, then you can see the messages.
 ```bash
 ODrive control utility v0.6.7
 Please connect your ODrive